iCurlmyster/King-County-House-Data-Set/KC Housing Data/KC_House_Regression.md

 sess.run(init)
 ```

 We are going to define our for loop to iterate through 1000 epochs.
-We will also make it output our cost results as we are training.
+We will also store our cost results to graph.

 ```python